assamite/creamas/docs/source/create_sim.rst

 Using Simulation
 ==========================

-*creamas* contains easy to use iterative simulation for test and research purposes.
-Each agent wishing to use simulation has to implement couple of
+*creamas* contains easy to use iterative simulation to perform experiments on single computer set up.
+Each agent wishing to use simulation has to implement **act**:
-methods:

 .. automethod:: creamas.core.agent.CreativeAgent.act
 	:noindex:

 Simulation calls **act** for each agent in each simulation step.
+What agents do in their turn is up to you!

 Simple Simulations
 -----------------------------